-Keys are still currently the most commonly manufactured metal object in the world, however, are they suitable for the world of the future and will we ever see the end of the key as we know it?
-The’ve been around for over two thousand years but is it time for you to consider what our technological era has to offer?
-With many modern cars now offering keyless entry as standard what other applications can this fantastic feature be applied to and how good are they?
+Keys are still currently the most commonly manufactured metal object in the world, however, are they suitable for the world of the future and will we see the end of the key as we know it?
+They’ve been around for over two thousand years but is it time for you to consider what our technological era has to offer with a keyless smart door lock instead?

-In this article I will attempt to answer these questions and talk about a few of the pros and cons of the most common products on the market.
-If you’re looking into keyless entry for your home but don’t know which product is best for you, you may find the answer in this article.
+In this article I will attempt to answer these questions and talk about a few of the pros and cons of the most common smart door locks on the market.
+If you’re looking into keyless door entry for your home, but don’t know which product is best for you, you may find the answer in this article.

 - The first thing to note with all these systems is they all run off batteries.
 I’ve yet to find a system which can be hard wired into your house electrics.
 So it’s worth thinking about backup options should the battery run out and also keeping stock to prevent ever getting to that stage.